 The average size of a French church used to be about 35-50 people (early 2000s) but is now between 50-75.
 Additionally, there have been a surge of megachurches going from one (1,000+) church in the 90s/2000s to more than 5 or 6 today.
 Many churches today face discrimination when looking for a larger space to house their congregations as landlords don’t want to rent to churches for fear of noise, public image, and being seen as a fanatic.

 There are 36,551 cites/towns/villages in France.
 The vast majority of them (35,000) are without an Evangelical church.
 This number is best interpreted in light of the statistics above since France has many thousands of small villages that are still considered communes but whose inhabitants are accustomed to frequenting nearby towns to do routine activities (and who would not need a church in their own village but could go to a larger town’s church).
 There are still over 300 towns with at least 10,000 inhabitants that have no existing Evangelical church.

-French Evangelicals are such a minority (.5% – .8%) on a national scale that they are often viewed as being part of a cult.
+Even though French Evangelicals are still a minority at 1.2%, this is double the .5% – .8% that had been consistently cited from the 70s through 2010 or so.
+They are often viewed as being part of a cult.
 Evangelical Christians in France are usually very committed believers because they are living in a secular society.
 When they go to church, they know why they are going – it is not a routine.
 They also need fellowship as they often don’t meet another Christian at work during the week.

 Relations with the government have improved slightly however, local governments still treat churches on a ‘case by case’ basis, and decisions are often taken based on the mayor’s personal view on religion.